 Jumpstart their thinking!

 Having a discussion before students start writing can help them understand new perspectives and gain a deeper understanding of the issues.
-The SCAN tool at TregoED.org has a great new scenario “Should Zoos Exist?” (free until January 7th) complete with scenario, four perspectives, resource links and a private discussion format to get them started.
+The SCAN tool at TregoED.org has a great new scenario “Should Zoos Exist?” (always free) complete with scenario, four perspectives, resource links and a private discussion format to get them started.